dafyddj/mygithub-formula/docs/README.rst

    :target: https://github.com/pre-commit/pre-commit

 A SaltStack formula that is empty.
 It has dummy content to help with a quick start on a new formula and it serves as a style guide.
 Adding something.
+Adding something2.

 .. contents:: **Table of Contents**
    :depth: 1